sentenial/developer-docs/pages/prodOpenBanking/ob_paymentstatuses.md

     </tr>
     <tr>
       <td><code class="highlighter-rouge">SETTLEMENT_IN_PROGRESS</code></td>
       <td>The settlement is being processed by the ASPSP.
 The payment will generally move to <code class="highlighter-rouge">SETTLEMEMT_COMPLETE</code> after this status.
-For high value goods we recommend to wait for a final status before processing the order.</td>
+For high value goods we recommend waiting for a final status before processing the order.</td>
       <td>No</td>
       <td>Yes</td>
       <td><a href="ob_whpaymentinprogress.html">PaymentInProgress</a></td>